If you have sleep apnea, a portable pulse oximeter can be very useful in monitoring your blood oxygen level (oxygen saturation) during sleep.

 Sleep apnea pulse oximeters are expensive and generally not covered by insurance.
 However, finger pulse oximeters with recording capabilities can be found at much lower prices.

 If you want an oximeter that can help you monitor your CPAP treatment and give you a sleep data analysis, you could consider buying the Viatom Sleep Oxygen Monitor:

 This portable pulse oximeter has useful features for a person who wants to monitor his sleep apnea at home, or to diagnose sleep apnea:

 The following video explains how to read the information from the pulse oximeter to understand if you had apnea episodes during sleep:

 A sleep apnea pulse oximeter can record your blood oxygen levels and heart rate, but can not indicate whether the drops in saturation and the increased heart rate are caused by apnea episodes or arousals from sleep.

-Maybe the drops are coused by other disorders, such as asthma or COPD.
+Furthermore, it's also possible that the drops in oxygen levels are caused by other disorders, such as asthma or COPD.

 Another interesting thing is that there are few patients with severe sleep apnea with over 70 apnea events on hour, and their oxygen levels barely drop.
 But this usually happens when the sleep clinics or patients are using non-standardized oximeter devices for their assessment.

-If you already know that you have sleep apnea, a portable pulse oximeter will definitely help you monitor the effectivenes of your treatment.
+If you already know that you have sleep apnea, a portable pulse oximeter will help you monitor the effectiveness of your treatment.

 You just have to wear the oximeter on your finger while sleeping, and then check in the morning the recorded data on your computer.